 Foggy Creek Cavy Rescue is a small guinea pig rescue run out of my home, with help from my family.
 Adoptions are made through appointments only.
 We are located in Auburn, WA.

-I prefer to be contacted by email, and will attempt to answer your inquiry as soon as possible.
+I prefer to be contacted by email or by message on Facebook, and will attempt to answer your inquiry as soon as possible.
 However, occasionally it may be a few days!
 Please be patient--adopting a rescued guinea pig is worth it.

 Most of our guinea pigs are in pairs.
 Some of these are bonded pairs and they must be adopted together.
 Others are in pairs for convenience, and can be adopted together or you can adopt just one of a pair.
 It usually states which case it is in the pet description.